Azure/avshub/README.md

-# Project

-> This repo has been populated by an initial template to help get you started.
-Please
-> make sure to update the content to build a great experience for community-building.

-As the maintainer of this project, please make a few updates:
+# Azure VMware Solution Hub

+> This repo contains the content of avshub.io page

+To do:

 - Improving this README.MD file to provide a great experience
 - Updating SUPPORT.MD with content about this project's support experience